cryogen-project/cryogen/README.md

 ### Switching between Markdown and AsciiDoc

 Cryogen comes with Markdown support as default.
-If you want to use AsciiDoc instead, open the `project.clj` in your created blog (e.g. `my-blog`), and change the line in `:dependencies` that says `cryogen-flexmark` to `cryogen-asciidoc`.
+If you want to use AsciiDoc instead, open the `project.clj` in your created blog (e.g. `my-blog`), and change the line in `:dependencies` that says `cryogen-flexmark` to `cryogen-asciidoc` (and ensure the right version).
 Instead of looking for files ending in `.md` in the `content/md` directory, the compiler will now look for files ending in `.asc` in the `content/asc` directory.

 ### Selecting a Theme